 The Amateur and the Professional-grade Tool

-Don’t let the discussion above discourage you from using our tools even if you aren’t a professional woodworker because, while tools are terribly vain and frequently gossips, so long as you let them cut wood, they are happy regardless of the user’s profession.
+Don’t let the discussion above discourage you from using our tools even if you aren’t a professional woodworker because, while tools are terribly vain and frequently gossips, so long as you let them cut wood, they are happy regardless of the user’s day job.
 And for those who use chisels, planes and knives for the joy it brings, as your humble servant does now, the extra sharpness and edge-retention capability, and the satisfying feeling sharpening them produces will increase the pleasure you enjoy while woodworking.

 The second thing to keep in mind is that you need to develop the skills to sharpen and maintain them properly.
 This includes using flat sharpening stones and maintaining a proper bevel angle.
 Sharpening is the first, foremost, and most ancient woodworking skill, one that all true woodworkers must master.
 More details are available in our Sharpening Series of posts.